Andrew-Hinson/Restaurant-Project/README.md

 Live version: https://andrew-hinson.github.io/Restaurant-Project/

-I learned a lot about importing and exporting and seperating my code.
+I learned a lot about importing and exporting and separating my code.
 I started learning webpack and modifying the config file and the package.json file.
 Keeping my code seperated into different modules made this process a lot quicker and easier to navigate.